VPAC/superlinux/supercomputingwithlinux.md

 Note the use of command substitution by using $(command); sometimes you will find the use of backticks instead (e.g., `for item in * ; do mv $item \`echo $file | tr "A-Z" "a-z"\` ; done);` this is *not* recommended.
 The use of backticks (a) not a POSIX standard, (b) can be difficult to read with deep escapes and (c) can be *very* dangerous if mistaken for strong quotes.

 The following are examples of loops with conditional tests.
 Also note the use of bash's integer arithmetic, and especially the use of spacing and bracketing.
-Note that in the loop the single brackets can be used to test expressions i.e., `if [[ expression1 || expression2 ]]; then codeblock; fi`, a double-bracket conditional allows for compound commands and regular expression matching, e.g.,  `if [[ string =~ regex ]]; then codeblock; fi`

 `x=1; while [ $x -le 5 ]; do echo "While-do count up $x"; x=$(( $x + 1 )); done`
 `x=5; until [ $x -le 0 ]; do echo "Until-do count down $x"; x=$(( $x - 1 )); done`